 The remainder of this paper is organized as follows.
-Section 2 casts the SVAR model as a semiparametric model and discusses the needed regularity conditions.
+Section 2 casts the SVAR model as a semi-parametric model and discusses the needed regularity conditions.
 Section 3 establishes a number of preliminary results that are of general interest.
-The semiparametric score testing approach is presented in Section 4 and inference for smooth structural functions is covered in Section 5.
+The semi-parametric score testing approach is presented in Section 4 and inference for smooth structural functions is covered in Section 5.
 Section 6 discusses point estimation under strong identification.
 Section 7 evaluates the finite-sample performance of the proposed methodology and Section 8 discusses the results from the empirical studies.
 Section 9 concludes.
-Any references to sections, equations, lemmas, etc., which start with "S," refer to the Supplementary Material (Hoesch, Lee, and Mesters, 2024).
+Any references to sections, equations, lemmas etc. which start with "S" refer to the supplementary material.

-2. Semiparametric SVAR model
+2 Semi-parametric SVAR model